Repairs Under Way At East High Street Bridge

 SANATOGA PA – Work began Monday (Dec.
-28, 2015) to make substantial repairs at the state-owned, crumbling stone arch bridge on East High Street that crosses Sprogel’s Run between Sunnybrook and Porter roads at the western edge of Sanatoga village.
+28, 2015) to make substantial repairs at the state-owned, crumbling stone arch bridge on East High Street that crosses Sprogel’s Run between Sunnybrook and Porter roads, and the border between Pottstown and Lower Pottsgrove.

 The initial project, which the Pennsylvania Department of Transportation said will take about two weeks to complete, represents a victory for area drivers who alerted PennDOT about their concerns regarding the state of the bridge.
 It also demonstrates the agency’s attention to public comment.